Who is eligible now for the vaccine in Nevada?

 No. None of the authorized and recommended COVID-19 vaccines or COVID-19 vaccines currently in development in the United States contain the live virus that causes COVID-19.
 This means that a COVID-19 vaccine cannot make you sick with COVID-19.

-After getting a COVID-19 vaccine, I will test positive for COVID-19 on a viral test
+After getting a COVID-19 vaccine, will I test positive for COVID-19 on a viral test?

 No. Neither the recently authorized and recommended vaccines nor the other COVID-19 vaccines currently in clinical trials in the United States can cause you to test positive on viral tests, which are used to see if you have a current infection.